SaaS Stuck at $10K MRR: What’s Actually Wrong

 “Hey [Name], I noticed you’re [specific observation about their company/role].
 I’m curious—how are you currently handling [problem your product solves]?
 I’m talking to a few [their role] to better understand the biggest challenges around [problem area].”

-You’re starting a conversation, not closing a sale.
+That’s it—no mention of your product, no link, no ask.
+You’re starting a conversation, not trying to close a sale.

 Priya’s first message: